getify/You-Dont-Know-JS/up & going/ch1.md

    These operators are used to express compound conditionals (see "Conditionals"), like if either `a` *or* `b` is true.

-**Note:** For much more detail and operators not mentioned here, see MDN's "Expressions and Operators" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).
+**Note:** For much more detail, and coverage of operators not mentioned here, see MDN's "Expressions and Operators" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).

 ## Values & Types

-If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (`99.99`), they're giving you an actual numeric dollar figure that represents what you'll need to pay (plus taxes).
-If you wanted to buy two of those phones, you could easily do the mental math to double that value to get `199.98` for your base cost.
+If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (`99.99`), they're giving you an actual numeric dollar figure that represents what you'll need to pay (plus taxes) to buy it.
+If you want to buy two of those phones, you can easily do the mental math to double that value to get `199.98` for your base cost.

 If that same employee picks up another similar phone but says it's "free" (perhaps with air quotes), they're not giving you a number, but instead they're giving you another kind of representation of your expected cost (`0.00`) -- the word "free".

-When you later ask if the phone includes a charger, and the employee says "yes", that answer could only have been either "yes" or "no" (just like `true` and `false`, respectively).
+When you later ask if the phone includes a charger, and the employee says "yes", that answer could only have been either "yes" or "no".

 In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.